datlin-org/sigzag/README.md

 # Sigzag

 Sigzag (*work in progress*) is a small utility for signing digital assets and generating manifests.
+The utility is useful
+for:

 - Cryptographically sign content
+- Checking the integrity of digital assets
-- Generate a manifest
+- Generating a manifest
-- Compare manifests
+- Comparing manifests
-- Diff manifests
+- Diffing manifests

-- Manifests in Json and gRPC format
+The manifests are in JSON format (gRPC TBC).

 ## Install